pyconjp/2012.pycon.jp/sphinx/en/venue.rst

 Party Venue
 ===========

-"PyCon JP Party" will be held in
-`Hearton Hotel Higashi Shinagawa`_ on Day 1(Sep.
+"PyCon JP Party" will be held at the `Hearton Hotel Higashi Shinagawa`_ on Day 1 (Sep.
 15), at 19:00.

 .. _`Hearton Hotel Higashi Shinagawa`: http://www.heartonhotel.com/hig/